0xacx/chatGPT-shell-cli/README.md

   - ✨ The model that ChatGPT web uses is `gpt-3.5-turbo` which is the model that is set by default when starting the script.

 ### Use GPT4
-  - If you have access to GPT4 model you can use it by setting the model to `gpt-4`, i.e. `chatgpt --model gpt-4`
+  - If you have access to the GPT4 model you can use it by setting the model to `gpt-4`, i.e. `chatgpt --model gpt-4`

 ### Set request parameters